flipcoder/textbeat/README.md

     - number provided for octave count, default 1 (,,,)
     - for octave shift to persist, use a number instead of repeats (,3)
 - >: inversion (repeatable)
+    - future: will be moved from track commands to chord parser
 - <: lower inversion (repeatable)
+    - future: will be moved from track commands to chord parser
 - ch: assign track to a midi channel
-    - midi channels exceeding max value will be multiplexed to different outputs
+    - midi channels exceeding max value will be spanned across outputs
 - pc: program assign
     - Set program to a given number
     - Global var (%) p is usually prefered for string matching
 - cc: control change (midi CC param)
     - setting CC5 to 25 would be c5:25
 - bs: bank select (not impl)